maartenl/YourPersonalPhotographOrganiser/MANUAL.md

 ### Viewing picture metadata

-It is possible to view all the information stored in the picture by your camera/smartphone/etc. Just "Change view" to single-photograph, and then click on the "Metadata" label in the properties of the current photograph visible on the left of the browserwindow.
+It is possible to view all the information stored in the picture by your camera/smartphone/etc. Just "Change view" to single-photograph, and then click on the "Metadata" label in the properties of the current photograph (visible on the left of the browserwindow).

 ## For Administrators